kent-rasmussen/azt/ROADMAP.md

 - check how many of the urls in lift.py I'm actually using, consider moving them to a method for each —
   - maybe call get with a url parameter?
   - kwarg for node or not, text or not, attr?
+- find ways to speed up tone reports:
+    - multithreading?
+- make dictionary of images created with PIL, so they aren't continually remade (source if already there)

 ## Migrate further toward OOP
 - Consider making the following objects?